realworldocaml/book/en/maps-and-hashtables.md

 To deal with this, a map, once created, stores the necessary comparison function within the data structure.
-Thus, operations like `Map.find` or `Map.add` that access the contents of a map, or create a new map from an existing one, do so by using the comparison function embedded within the map.
+Thus, operations like `Map.find` or `Map.add` that access the contents of a map or create a new map from an existing one, do so by using the comparison function embedded within the map.